rust-lang/rfcs/text/3537-msrv-resolver.md

 ## cargo install

 `cargo install` could auto-select a top-level package that is compatible with the version of rustc that will be used to build it.
-This could be controlled through a config field `install.resolver.precedence`, mirroring `build.resolver.precedence`.

-A smaller step towards this is we could stabilize `install.resolver.precedence = "rust-version=rustc"` without changing the default away from `maximum`, allowing people to intentionally opt-in to rust-version compatible installation.
+This could be controlled through a config field and a smaller step towards this is we could stabilize the field without changing the default away from `maximum`, allowing people to intentionally opt-in to auto-selecting a compatible top-level paclage.

+Dependency resolution could be controlled through a config field `install.resolver.precedence`, mirroring `build.resolver.precedence`.
+The value add of this compared to `--locked` is unclear.

 See [rust-lang/cargo#10903](https://github.com/rust-lang/cargo/issues/10903) for more discussion.